Master of Education (M.Ed.)

 - Reading Specialist

-Four 15-credit certificate programs are offered at Upper Iowa University: Literacy Coach, Teacher Leadership, Higher Education: Leadership, and Higher Education: Student Affairs.
+Four 15-credit certificate programs are offered at Upper Iowa University: Literacy Coach and Teacher Leadership.
 Six of the 15 credits may be transferred for the certificate.
 Financial aid is not available for certificate programs.

 Available only at UIU: